 Of course I couldn’t let this conversation get going without adding my two cents!
 In this somewhat ranty post from my Just Curious Blog, I offer a 3-word definition for microlearning: “learning that fits.”
 I then go on for several hundred more words to explain what “fit” means because, like my peers, I believe microlearning is a high-potential but complex topic that can’t be distilled to a simple definition.
 Rather, my suggested definition focuses on the need to align learning and support strategy with the context of the work.
 From there, we are free to leverage a variety of resources to help someone do their job better.

 So … do you now have a practical definition of microlearning?
 Maybe it’s good that we don’t have a definitive answer quite yet.
 After all, it’s up to each L&D pro to determine how these concepts apply to their organization to meet the needs of their employees.
 For microlearning to escape trend status and become a meaningful topic of industry conversation, we must get past the term itself and make the effort to understand the foundational principles that make this strategy so potentially impactful within a modern learning ecosystem.

 Axonify has been in the microlearning game since well before people started calling it “microlearning.”
 We continue to help our customers leverage right-fit technology to integrate scientifically-proven learning principles, such as spaced repetition and retrieval practice, into their employees’ daily workflow.
-Check out our microlearning page to learn more about how we bring these principles to life with measurable business results.
+Check out our microlearning guide to learn more about how we bring these principles to life with measurable business results.

-Thanks for reading my monthly curated insights on the Axonify KNOWledge Blog!
+Thanks for reading my monthly curated insights on the Axonify Blog!
 For more curated content, visit my Flipboard mags, where I post new articles—big and small—on a variety of workplace learning topics every day.

 If you’re interested in reading more about this, we also have a great whitepaper that details the 8 components of an ideal microlearning platform, which you can find here.